PQClean/PQClean/README.md

 ## License

-Each subdirectory containing implementations contains a LICENSE file stating under what license that specific implementation is released.
-All other code for testing etc. in this repository is released under the conditions of [CC0](http://creativecommons.org/publicdomain/zero/1.0/).
+Each subdirectory containing implementations contains a `LICENSE` file stating under what license that specific implementation is released.
+The files in `common` contain licensing information at the top of the file (and are currently either public domain or MIT).
+All other code in this repository is released under the conditions of [CC0](http://creativecommons.org/publicdomain/zero/1.0/).

 ## Running tests locally